 Are you depressed and anxious because you are experiencing tooth loss, or are you experiencing tooth loss due to feelings of depression and anxiety?
 It is commonly held that your dental health is associated with your overall health, as well as your emotional well-being.
 Periodontal disease has been linked to conditions such as diabetes, heart… Read more »

+There are many types of toothaches with many causes.
 If you pinch your tooth, it wouldn’t hurt like pinching your arm does.
 Good thing, too, considering how much pressure your teeth experience every day.
-The reason for their insensitivity lies in the composition of your teeth, which includes a thin, but super-resilient layer of mineral crystals surrounding them.
-Tooth enamel protects teeth from infectious… Read more »
+The reason for their insensitivity lies in the composition of your teeth, which includes a thin, but super-resilient layer of mineral… Read more »

 Normally, you shouldn’t have tooth sensitivity other than the pressures of biting and chewing.
 The outer layer of mineral crystals that surrounds your teeth, called tooth enamel, is the most resilient substance your body produces, and is designed to seal off and protect the more vulnerable structures of your teeth.
 Teeth roots, which aren’t covered… Read more »

 How do you feel about the appearance of your smile?
 For many people, an array of dental imperfections hinders the health and beauty of their smiles.
 In fact, a recent study conducted by Wakefield Research shows that over a third of Americans are unhappy with the appearance of their smile.
 Fortunately for residents of Kildeer,… Read more »

 Did you know that TMD disorder, or TMJ, affects over ten million people in the United States alone?
 Jaw strain that results in TMJ disorder can lead to a number of uncomfortable symptoms.
 Without treatment, TMJ disorder may make eating and even yawning difficult.
 Fortunately, Dr. James Fondriest, offers the experience and knowledge necessary… Read more »